-The desire to retreat to warmer climates is all too common among winter travelers.
-But avoiding the cold may cause you to miss out on some of the most authentic and festive events in the country.
-What's more, winter travel tends to be less expensive than travel during any other time of year (unless you're going to the ritziest of ski resorts, so here is where to ski and snowboard).
+The desire to retreat to warmer climates is all too common among winter travelers, but avoiding the cold may cause you to miss out on some of the most authentic and festive events in the country.
+Cold-climate cities don't shut down in the winter months, but instead make the most of the season with ice sculpture festivals, dogsled races, and full-blown carnivals.
+What's more, winter travel tends to be less expensive than travel during any other time of year (unless you're heading to a ski resort).

 St. Paul Winter Carnival

 Attracting more than 350,000 visitors to the Twin Cities, the St. Paul Winter Carnival is the nation's biggest cold-weather festival.
 It is also the oldest, having begun in 1886 as a way to stick it to a New York reporter who had called the area "another Siberia, unfit for human habitation in the winter."
 Even though the festival isn't explicitly related to Mardi Gras, it does include some elements that elicit the New Orleans festival, such as royal families and even a Winter Carnival krewe.

 The festival takes place from January 28 to February 7, 2021, although some events have been scaled back.
 Two carnival highlights—the Ice Carving and Snow Sculpture competitions—have been combined into a drive-through event for attendees to enjoy the creations from their own vehicles.
 The ice fishing tournament now takes place throughout the entire festival for participants to compete individually, and a city-wide scavenger hunt is perfect for families to get out and explore St. Paul without crowds.